Note: This fact sheet has been updated to reflect changes in a new version of the Bill introduced on 17 November 2023.

 1. EXPANSION OF THE SSA’S VETTING POWERS

-Summary: The Bill would expand the agencies’ security vetting powers to include vetting of people seeking to establish and operate non-profit organisations, religious organisations, and private security companies.
-This raises concerns about freedom of association and the risk of surveillance of civil society organisations, especially given the government’s historical allegations of critical civic groups being national security risks or the proxies of foreign governments.
+Summary: The Bill would expand the agencies’ security vetting powers to include mandatory vetting of any “person or institution of national security interest.”
+This provision has been revised from an earlier version of the Bill, which explicitly required security vetting for people seeking to establish non-profit organisations or religious organisations.
+The context and apparent intent of this provision raises seruiys concerns about freedom of association and the risk of surveillance of civil society organisations, especially given the government’s historical allegations of critical civic groups being national security risks or the proxies of foreign governments.

 - Historically, the SSA has been mandated to conduct security vetting of civil servants and potential service providers to government in order to identify persons posing security risks to the state.
 Risks range from the potential to commit fraud to being vulnerable to recruitment by a foreign spy service (through, for instance, blackmail or bribery).